 Please enter your name, email and zip code below to sign up!

-Our daily reality has been changed by the coronavirus pandemic.
-Shelter-in-place orders and closed businesses have led to financial and emotional challenges, especially for those who were already struggling.
+The coronavirus pandemic has changed our lives.
+Even as our communities and local businesses open, the financial and emotional challenges remain, especially for those who were already struggling.
 As a leader in the fight against poverty, The Salvation Army is keenly aware of our responsibilities to bring help and hope to those who are most vulnerable.

 Ensuring the safety of those who depend on The Salvation Army’s programs and services, along with the safety of staff and volunteers, is of utmost priority.
 We are working with health officials at the local, state, and federal levels – including participating in situation-awareness calls with federal partners such as FEMA, CDC, DHS, and HHS.
 Hygiene and prevention guidance in accordance with recommendations from CDC is being used and shared with staff, volunteers, and program participants.